scipy-conference/scipy_proceedings/papers/juanluis_cano_poliastro/juanluis_cano_poliastro.rst

 Special care needs to be taken to avoid mixing mean elements with osculating elements, and to convert the output of the propagation to the appropriate reference frame.
-These element sets have been traditionally distributed in a compact text representation called Two-Line Element sets (TLEs), although this format suffers from a number of shortcomings and recently there has been a push to use the Orbit Data Messages international standard developed by the Consultive Committee for Space Data Systems (CCSDS 502.0-B-2).
+These element sets have been traditionally distributed in a compact text representation called Two-Line Element sets (TLEs) (see :ref:`fig:tle` for an example).
+However this format is quite cryptic and suffers from a number of shortcomings, so recently there has been a push to use the Orbit Data Messages international standard developed by the Consultive Committee for Space Data Systems (CCSDS 502.0-B-2).

 .. figure:: tle.pdf